SEA Games Tuneup Pasig Aries Toledo Mens 200 March 24

-However, believing the second start would also be recalled, the runners stopped, and then when they realized it wasn’t going to be recalled.
+However, believing and would also recall the second start, the runners stopped, and then when they realized it wasn’t going to be recalled.

 They started running again, which led to 12.11 and 14.37 times.
 Which had a significant effect on the total Decathlon score of both athletes